openupm/verdaccio-redis-storage/README.md

 Options:
   --no-tarball  ignore tarball files
-  --scan        scan package.json to fill database
+  --dbname      database filename (default: .verdaccio-db.json) --scan        scan package.json to fill database
   -h, --help    display help for command
 ```

-Use `--no-tarball` to ignore import tarball files to the Redis storage.
+Use `--no-tarball` option to ignore import tarball files to the Redis storage.
 See [serving tarball](#serving-tarball) for details.

+Use `--dbname` option to specify a different database filename to read. i.e. for Verdaccio S3 storage, the filename is `verdaccio-s3-db.json`.

-Use `--scan` option to scan package.json of the given directory to fill the Redis database.
-This is only useful when you want to convert all uplink packages as local packages, which is a rare usage.
+Use `--scan` option to scan the `package.json` file of sub-folders to fill the database.
+A rare usage to convert cached uplink packages to local packages (uplink packages are not stored to database by defaut).

 ## Development